Chronic kidney disease (CKD) - Symptoms, causes, treatment

 - have dry, itchy skin

 Your doctor will want to pinpoint your diagnosis and check your kidney function to help plan your treatment.
-The doctor may do the following:
+The doctor will perform these blood and urine tests: